nehirakdag/FiddlingWithKaraoke/README.md

 (Videos are also downloadable in raw format in the website's directory)

 - [Introduction - Functionality and Basics] (https://www.youtube.com/watch?v=swFG1WFQcDs)
 - [Highway to Hell (AC/DC) - FiddlingWithKaraoke Sing-along] (https://www.youtube.com/watch?v=PeUtHIZ7Ylo) Apologies for the poor quality of this video.
+It got compressed by YouTube.
 Kind of hard to see the frequency visualizations...
 - [Hey You (Pink Floyd) - FiddlingWithKaraoke Sing-along] (https://www.youtube.com/watch?v=MnPW9TLfPqQ)

 ##Challenging Issues